DC Super Hero Girls

 DC Super Hero Girls, also released as DC Superhero Girls, is an American animated superhero web series produced by Warner Bros.
 Animation for Cartoon Network based on characters from DC Entertainment that launched in the third quarter of 2015.

 The DC Super Hero Girls series was later reimagined by Lauren Faust, who had previously worked on The Powerpuff Girls, Foster's Home for Imaginary Friends, and My Little Pony: Friendship Is Magic.
 This resulted in a full rebrand for the series, centered around an eponymous television reboot of the same name, which began airing on Cartoon Network in March 2019.
 The rebooted series was inspired by Faust's DC Nation Shorts entry Super Best Friends Forever from 2012, while carrying over certain themes from the earlier DC Super Hero Girls web series.

 Overview

 Premise

-At Super Hero High School, well-known DC heroes, both male and female, attend challenging classes and deal with all the awkwardness of growing up with the added stress of having unique superpowers.
+At Super Hero High School, DC heroes attend classes and manage growing up while having superpowers.